vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 [Dense Passage Retriever](https://github.com/facebookresearch/DPR) architecture but uses the [Binary Passage Retriever](https://github.com/studio-ousia/bpr) to save memory.

+The binary passage retriever learns a 769 dimensional hash of both queries and documents so that relevant passages are close in hamming distance while none-relevant has a higher.
+We can use Vespa's support for int8 tensor fields and approximate nearest neighbor search

-The Binary Passage Retriever uses only 96 bytes per passage instead of 3072 bytes with the dense passage retriever.
+The Binary Passage Retriever uses only 96 bytes per passage instead of 3072 bytes (768*4) with the dense passage retriever.

+In addition to the Dense
 * Term-based (sparse) retrieval using BM25.
 * Semantic similarity (dense) using fast approximate nearest-neighbors search based on HNSW indexes.
 * BERT-based models for text encoding and answer extraction.